Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ## Abstract

-The newest LLMs have explicit tooling and support for returning properly formatted json responses.
+The newest LLMs have support for returning properly formatted json responses, making it easy for client applications to parse complex responses.
-While it is tempting to have LLMs use json tool or function calls to return code or code edits, this is unwise.
+This makes it tempting for AI coding applications to use tool function calls or other structured reply formats to receive code from LLMs.
+Unfortunately,
 LLMs write worse code when asked to wrap it in json, harming their ability to correctly solve coding tasks.
-Returning code as plain (markdown) text results in 6% higher scores on a variant of the aider code editing benchmark.
+Returning code as plain (markdown) text results in an average of 6% higher scores on a variant of the aider code editing benchmark.
-Even OpenAI's newest gpt-4o-2024-08-06 with "strict" json support suffers from this code-in-json handicap.
+This holds true across many top coding LLMs, and even OpenAI's newest gpt-4o-2024-08-06 with "strict" json support suffers from this code-in-json handicap.

 ## Introduction

-A lot of people wonder why aider doesn't have LLMs use tools or function calls to specify code edits.
+A lot of people wonder why aider doesn't tell LLMs to use tools or function calls to specify code edits.
-Instead, aider asks LLMs to return code edits in plain text, like this:
+Instead, aider asks for code edits in plain text, like this:

 ````
 greeting.py